omodara12/oibsip_task-No-2/README.md

 ##### •	Extreme prices and long minimum stays were the most influential outliers — removing them improved the representativeness of the data.
 ##### •	Review metrics required careful handling; instead of deletion, we applied log scaling and kept moderate outliers for richer patterns.
 ##### •	Availability values of exactly 365 are worth flagging — they likely represent commercial listings and might require segmentation in future analysis.
+## Conclusion
+##### This report has documented the essential process of transforming the Airbnb NYC 2019 dataset from its raw form into a structured and analysis-ready format.
+Through a systematic approach to data cleaning — including handling missing values, standardizing text entries, and detecting outliers — the dataset has been refined to more accurately represent the real dynamics of Airbnb listings across New York City.Outliers in key variables such as price, minimum_nights, and number_of_reviews were identified using the IQR method and carefully removed to avoid skewed insights.
+The process revealed how a relatively small number of extreme values could disproportionately impact average metrics and modeling accuracy.Throughout this project, I relied on powerful tools such as Pandas, NumPy, Matplotlib, and Seaborn to not only clean the data but also to visualize and validate each step.
+Each decision made during cleaning was grounded in a goal: to ensure consistency, accuracy, and analytical value.The resulting dataset is now a strong foundation for further exploration — whether through visualization, trend analysis, or machine learning.
+By investing time in this crucial preparatory phase, I’ve ensured that future findings will be based on high-quality, meaningful data.
+This project has not only improved the dataset but also deepened my practical understanding of data cleaning as a vital skill in the data science lifecycle.